dddmobilerobot/dddmr_lego_loam_bor/README.md

 # DDDMR LeGO LOAM BOR
-This repo is based on the [LeGO-LOAM-BOR ](https://github.com/facontidavide/LeGO-LOAM-BOR), and has been modified for ground vehicles.
+This repo is based on the [LeGO-LOAM-BOR](https://github.com/facontidavide/LeGO-LOAM-BOR), and has been modified for ground vehicles.
 We did not fork the repo due to significant modifications, variant features and frameworks are implemented.

 The original authors deserve all the credits, we just stand on the shoulders of giants.